 Model 2A.
 This is is a

-special order, perhaps a one off redesigned to operate with an automatic bolt
+special order, perhaps a one off redesigned to operate directly on the

 of time lock manufacture before 1900 were willing to make special orders.
 Partly